 Is Scalerator NEO looking for companies from specific industries or sectors?
-No. All types of businesses that meet the revenue criteria and are run by business leaders committed to growth will be considered.
+No. All types of businesses that meet the revenue criteria, have the ability to scale and are run by business leaders committed to growth will be considered.

 Are there other criteria beyond revenue that will be used to pick the class?
 The Selection Committee will be looking for highly-motivated entrepreneurs and leaders committed to accelerating their company’s growth.
 A diverse class of entrepreneurs eager to learn with others will enhance the value of the program.
-The entrepreneur/owner will need to commit to attending all of the workshops, engaging members of their leadership team in individual workshops, and attending a peer-to-peer meeting between each session.
+The primary leader with significant equity stake in the company will need to commit to attending all of the workshops, engaging members of their leadership team in individual workshops, and attending a peer-to-peer meeting between each session.
 In addition, participating companies need to be able to scale their growth (rather than simply grow by acquisition or one customer at a time.)

 When will the selections be made?
 Interviews will occur on a rolling basis, and the Selection Committee will make its final selections by March.

 When will the Scalerator NEO workshops begin?
 April (annually).

 Where will the Scalerator NEO workshops be held?
 Baldwin Wallace University in Berea.